lazypomelo/plotlyjs/README.md

 # plotlyjs for R
 R wrapper for javascript version of [plotly](https://plot.ly/javascript/) graphing library.
-Suitable for fast generation of reports that contain many graphs (even hundreds).
+Suitable for fast generation of reports that contain many graphs (even hundreds), much faster than CRAN plotly library.

-Only basic graph types are handled:
+Basic graph types with simplified input syntax:
 - Time series graphs,
 - Line graphs,
 - Bar graphs,
 - Bubble graphs.

+Custom graphs featuring all plotly features are also covered.

-Generated reports are stored in a self-contained HTML file that needs to be opened externally in a browser.
+Generated reports are stored in a self-contained HTML file that can be opened in a web browser.
+Besides plotly graphics, the reports can contain textual input as well (headings, paragraphs, bullet lists, etc.).

 ## Installation
 ``` r